PhiTux/schoco/README.md

 4. Build frontend image: `docker build -t phitux/schoco-nginx:latest .`
 5. Create docker network for schoco: `docker network create schoco`
 6. Set the `DOCKER_GROUP_ID` env variable: `export DOCKER_GROUP_ID=$(getent group docker | cut -d: -f3)`
 7. Make sure you have a `data/` directory in the repo root.
-This is where the sqlite db is stored.
+This is where the sqlite db and all temporary code is stored.
+This may not be owned by root!
 8. Start schoco with `docker compose up -d`
 9. Schoco is available under [http://localhost](http://localhost)